D'Antico leads PV girls cross country to eighth at state

-FORT DODGE, Iowa — For someone who finished one place from all-state honors Friday morning, Pleasant Valley sophomore Bella D’Antico was far from disappointed.
+FORT DODGE, Iowa — For someone who finished one place from all-state honors last week, Pleasant Valley High School sophomore Bella D’Antico was far from disappointed.

 Her tone of voice through a multi-colored faced mask exemplified the progress she has made, along with the Spartans.